 - The application should be completed and e-mailed as an attachment to the head of the academic component in which the assistantship is sought.

 - Please note that admission to the Graduate School and enrollment in graduate courses must precede an appointment to a graduate assistantship.

 Departmental Contract Letter

 Each department/component will issue a contract letter to each applicant they wish to employ.

 Personnel Transaction Form

 The head of the academic component or department will then process a Personnel Transaction Form (PTF), to be approved and signed by the Dean/Supervisor of the College/School/Office and forwarded to the Graduate School to verify the applicant's admission status, salary level, workload, and dates of employment and then send it to the Office of Academic Financial Services for approval.
-Students must have been admitted to a graduate program and must enroll for 6 hours during both the fall and spring semesters before an assistantship is approved.
+Students must have been admitted to a graduate program and must enroll in at least 5 semester credit hours during both the fall and spring semesters before an assistantship is approved.

 PTFs not approved will be returned to the component for appropriate action.
 All approved PTFs will be forwarded to the Office of Academic Financial Services.